“Artists as Researchers”

 • Øyvind Kirchhoff (Forsøgsstationen);

+and will welcome Danish artists (SOLD OUT).
 Access is free of charge, preliminary programme available here.

 For more information, contact Programme Coordinator Yohann Floch: firstname.lastname@example.org